andrewvy/fad/README.md

 - This is not an full-featured ORM.
 It only provides simple methods to compose data types together.
 - This does not communicate to any back-end.
 It only provides methods to create adapters for (de)serialization.

+### Why?

+Most data layers are tightly coupled to web application frameworks.
+This can make it difficult when representing the same data across multiple web frameworks for different applications.

+Some data layers are fairly complex, and provide a lot of functionality outside of the box.

+`fad` tries to be different by making the API as simple and powerful as possible to allow for complete extensibility.

 ### Example Implementation: